-For Administrative Support and Case Aides the probationary period shall last six (6) months.
-For all other classifications, the probationary period shall last for one (1) year.
+The probationary period for all employees covered by this bargaining agreement shall last for one (1) year.
 If the Employer determines at any time during the probationary period that the services of the probationary employee are unsatisfactory, the employee may be separated upon written notice from the Employer.

 Section 2.
 The Employer may discharge any employee with permanent status only for just cause.
-The Employer shall furnish an employee subject to discharge or suspension with a written statement of the grounds and specific reason(s) for such actions and shall in addition notify the Association of the removal of an employee for cause.
-An employee with permanent status may appeal his/her dismissal, suspension or other punitive disciplinary action through the grievance procedure.
+The Employer shall furnish an employee subject to discharge or suspension with a written statement of the grounds and specific reason(s) for such actions and shall in addition notify the Federation of the removal of an employee for cause.
+An employee with permanent status may appeal their dismissal, suspension or other punitive disciplinary action through the grievance procedure.
 This in no way limits Management's prerogative to lay off employees in accordance with Article 13.